 Memory foam wedge pillows are the best pillows for acid reflux, because they keep your head and chest elevated.
 This prevents the stomach acid from travelling up to your throat, so you’re less likely to suffer from acid reflux symptoms like heartburn.

 A wedge pillow can be positioned in different ways to help with other problems, like back pain or aching legs.
-If you have acid reflux but also want to support your body and improve your overall comfort, try the Putnam Memory Foam Bed Wedge or Soak&Sleep Multi-Purpose Wedge Pillow.
+If you have acid reflux but also want to support your body and improve your overall comfort.
 These wedge pillows can be used for sitting up in the daytime or for elevating your head and chest at night.